Campaign promotes ‘safe sleep’ with wearable blankets

-Janet Feazell, RN, Lactation Consultant & Perinatal Educator with Reid’s Mother-Baby Care Center, said the promotion and education about safe sleep practices for infants is another example of expanding services and outreach to promote a healthy birthing experience.
+Janet Feazell, RN, Lactation Consultant & Perinatal Educator with Reid’s Family Birthing Center, said the promotion and education about safe sleep practices for infants is another example of expanding services and outreach to promote a healthy birthing experience.
 “These wearable blankets are embroidered with a reminder that says ‘Back is Best’, which helps reinforce the message to parents and caregivers to have the baby sleep on its back.”

 Bellew noted how the sleep sacks keep the baby calmed and avoid any danger of a blanket covering the face and hindering breathing.
 “Sleep sacks keep the baby comfortable and secure,” she said.

 William Black Jr., MD, with Reid Pediatric & Internal Medicine, said the safe sleep initiative is important.
 “Teaching safe sleep habits to parents of newborns is an important issue for infants and their caregivers.
 Having the staff start teaching these skills at the beginning of life is just another way Reid Health is trying to help educate parents in proper care of their newborns and helping to ensure a healthy environment when the infant goes home.”